Order Curly Corkscrew Willow Tree Online

 The Corkscrew willow branches will twist and turn in all sorts of ways to give the tree its namesake.
 The twisted and curly branches have a whimsical look and will make the perfect addition to any cut floral arrangement.

-This one of a kind Curly willow Corkscrew has weeping branches that give a nice shaded canopy once the pyramidal shape grows into its true form.
+This one-of-a-kind Curly willow Corkscrew has weeping branches that give a nice shaded canopy once the pyramidal shape grows into its true form.
 This shade tree is an excellent choice to take a break under on a hot summer day.

 The Chinese corkscrew willow salix has fuzzy yellow-green flowers in spring called catkins and eventually these yellow flowers mature into brown seedpods.
 Corkscrew willow cuttings are dried to use in cut flower bouquets, table arrangements, or centerpieces.
 They offer a modern look when paired with flowers and other green foliage.